 Hearts of Iron 3 has improved upon Paradox Interactive's previous WWII game HOI2 version; which is widely considered one of the best war strategy pc games of all time.
 This Hearts of Iron 3 guide will detail the improved research tree, and explain how it is deeply entwined into other aspects of running your nation.

 I have not discovered what all the factors are in a countries BASE leadership value is.
-It does not seem to be effected (at least not largely) by your total industrial power.
+It does not seem to be affected (at least not largely) by your total industrial power.
 The US starts with low 20's, and the UK has a base around 18 or 19.
-It seems to be largely based on the overall University, Military Training, and Industrial Technology level of the nation in the mid 1930's.
+It seems to be largely based on the overall University, Military Training, and Industrial Technology level of the nation in the mid-1930s.
 The most effective way to raise available leadership is to raise education spending.
-At maximum funding this will increase your leadership total by %20, while greatly reducing your available income.
+At maximum funding, this will increase your leadership total by 20%, while greatly reducing your available income.
 Money in Hearts of Iron 3 is very important, and quite essential for trading.

 Theoretical and Practical Research Ability and Strategic Effect